generalludd/reports/README.md

 This application has not yet been set up for easy installation by other schools.
 I have not yet created an installer or other tools to get the system up and running.
 My hope is to have this completed by version 6.

 ### Authors and Contributors
-@fsmn is the author of this project.
+@fsmn/@generalludd is the author of this project.
 It was designed specifically for the Friends School of Minnesota, in Saint Paul, Minnesota.

 ### Support or Contact
 For assistance setting this up for your school, please contact us via https://fsmn.org